SenseNet/sncom-resources/_drafts/2018-02-27-complex-patch.md

 ## Extend the package

 There is a way for developers to **add custom libraries** to sensenet packages so that they are copied to the target directory **during patching**.
-The necessary steps are already there inside the patch in the appropriate place, so you **do not have modify the manifest** - only **put the libraries into the zip file** to the following subfolder:
+The necessary steps are already there inside the patch in the appropriate place, so you **do not have modify the manifest** - only **put the libraries into the zip file**.

+The reason behind this magic is that in complex patch cases we need to copy the new libraries in the middle of package execution - not earlier and not later.
+Steps before need to use the old libraries and steps after need the new ones.

+Please copy your libraries to the following subfolder inside the package:

 ```txt
 Customization\bin